 From NEA News: Aspiring Educators: Protect Your Mental Health.
 This post on the NEA website shares "a series of activities and events to help future educators find the time to address and take care of their mental health.”
 The piece includes a link to a neaToday School Me podcast episode covering the same topic, Mental Health Matters for Aspiring Educators.

 While not specifically focused on mental health, Water for Teachers (a Heinemann podcast miniseries), does focus on engagement with the hearts and humanity of those who teach.
 Host Shamari Reid, in conversation with fellow educators, moves from logic to emotion, from the head to the heart, from thinking to feeling, and from the ego to love.
 Listen to Shamari's conversation with Cornelius Minor above.
-Browse all Water for Teachers podcast episodes here
+Browse all Water for Teachers podcast episodes here.

 We will continue to curate this list of resources.
+Check back for updates and share with fellow educators.

 Check out our other Roundup Resources for Educators